FrankN88/FrankN88-first_milestone_new/README.md

 ### Surface

 #### Colour Scheme
-  - The main colours used throughout the website are a mixture of dark purple (to represent the colour of wine), White (as a clear and non-invasive contrast colour to the previous one), black fonts.
+  - The main colours used throughout the website are a mixture of dark purple (to represent the colour of wine), white (as a clear and non-invasive contrast colour to the previous one), and black fonts.

 #### Typography
-  -   The Oswald font is the main font used throughout the whole website with Nunito as the fallback font in case for any reason the font isn't being imported into the site correctly.
+  -   The Oswald font is the main font used throughout the whole website with Nunito as the fallback font in case, for any reason, the font won't be imported into the site correctly.

 #### Imagery
   -   Imagery is extremely important in hospitality related websites.
 It is designed to be striking and catch the user's attention.
-  The carousel right at the homepage is an immediate example of an element that catches the attention of the user with the most important features of the place.
+The carousel on the homepage is an immediate example of an element that catches the attention of the user with the most important features about the winebar.

   - It also has a modern but classic aesthetic.
-The imagery it has been thought carefully to draw the attention of the user straight to the points of strenght of the restaurant.
+The imagery has been thought about carefully to draw the attention of the user straight to the main features of the restaurant.

 ## Features

 ### Design Features
 Each page of the website features a consistent responsive navigational system:
-- A responsive top **Banner** positioned at the very beginning of the page entirely for aesthetic reasons.
+- A responsive top **Banner** is positioned at the very beginning of the page entirely for aesthetic reasons.
-- The **Header** contains a conventionally placed **logo** in the top left of the page (whereby by clicking this will redirect users back to the home page) and **navigation bar** in the top right of the page.
+- The **Header** contains a conventionally placed **logo** at the top left of the page (clicking this will redirect users back to the home page) and **navigation bar** at the top right of the page.
-- On smaller screens, the navigation bar collapses into a **toggler** icon whereby clicking it will reveal the navigation and social links.
+- On smaller screens, the navigation bar collapses into a **toggler** icon whereby clicking it will reveal the navigation and social media links.
-- On larger screens, the **Footer** contains the appropriate **social media icons**, linking users to the main social pages of the restaurant.
+- On larger screens, the **Footer** contains the appropriate **social media icons**, linking users to the main social media pages of the restaurant.
-- In the Footer there is a mailto action above the email.
+- In the footer, there is a mailto action above the email.
-- <li><strong>Let us spoil you/Top Menu</strong> - Those <strong>call to action</strong> buttons are present at least once in every page (except for the menu, which is the page they redirect to) so that the users are prone to clicking, therefore visualising the menu.
+- <li><strong>Let us spoil you/Top Menu</strong> - Those <strong>call to action</strong> buttons are present at least once on every page (except for the Menu page, which is the page it redirects to) so that the users are prone to clicking, therefore visualising the menu.
 </li>

 <dl>
   <dt><a href="index.html" target="_blank" alt="Pasta & Vino Home Page">Home Page</a></dt>
   <dd>The Home Page consists of the following elements:
      <ul>
-          <li><strong>Hero Image/carousel</strong> - Occupying 100% of the page width, from the left side to the right one, while viewing on all devices.
-The imagery used was specifically chosen as it created a impactful first impression of the place with inspiring images, preparing the user to then rest of the page and the following pages.
+          <li><strong>Hero Image/carousel</strong> - Occupies 100% of the page width, from the left to the right, while being viewed on all devices.
+The imagery used was specifically chosen as it created an impactful first impression of the winebar/ restaurant with inspiring images, establishing user expectations for what comes next.
           </li>
-          <li><strong>Card list</strong> - Occupying 80% of the width, from left to right, while viewing on a desktop.
+          <li><strong>Card list</strong> - Occupies 80% of the page width, from left to right, while being viewed on a desktop.
 On mobile and tablet devices, the card list responsively positions vertically, underneath the <strong>Carousel</strong>.
 The purpose of the card list is to provide an area in the center to highlight the three main features of the restaurant.
-This style was chosen in order to draw the users attention to the information straight away.
-In this, there is a <strong>call to action</strong> button linking to the external page where users are invited to check out the impressive wine/spirits list, on of the main features of the place.
+This style was chosen in order to draw the users' attention to the information straight away.
+In this, there is a <strong>call to action</strong> button which links to the external page where users are invited to check out the impressive wine/spirits list, one of the main features of the winebar/ restaurant.
           </li>
-          <li><strong>Feedback</strong> - Those positive <strong>reviews</strong> are positioned just below the card list to increase trust in the user.
+          <li><strong>Feedback</strong> - Positive <strong>reviews</strong> are positioned just below the card list to increase trust in the user.
           </li>
      </ul>
   </dd>